dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 The last equality follows from noting that the cross terms are complex conjugates.
 Therefore this wavefunction *does not have a constant probability density*.
-Perhaps it may not be an appropriate wavefunction - though I have not given an explicit rule to forbid it.
+There is no explicit rule to forbid such a wavefunction, but it does not quite agree with what we might have expected (see Q10).

-This question nevertheless illustrates an important point about quantum
+**This question illustrates a very important point about quantum mechanics:**
-mechanics:

 If we have more than one solution to the SChrodinger equation with the *same* energy, then we can take a linear combination of these solutions,